Learn stinging nettle identification quickly and easily. We show you how to identify, harvest, and prepare this vitamin-packed wild edible.

 - freshly grated parmesan

+Know that you know stinging nettle identification, let’s eat them!
 Boil water and cook noodles.
 Strain noodles, add a little olive oil to prevent sticking, and set aside.
 Melt fats in a large skillet on medium heat.
 Add spring onions and sauté for a few minutes.
-Using tongs, carefully add nettles to skillet and toss in fat and garlic until cooked down.
+Using tongs, carefully add nettles to the skillet and toss in fat and garlic until cooked down.
 Add optional cubed ham and toss until warm.
 Add noodles and gently toss all ingredients together to combine.
 Season with salt and fresh cracked pepper to taste.
 Garnish with freshly grated parmesan and enjoy!

 We eat this as a complete meal, but it can also be served as a side dish.

-Spring is the perfect time to find tender stinging nettles, so start foraging and take advantage of this natural free food source!
+Spring is the perfect time to brush up on your stinging nettle identification skills, so start foraging and take advantage of this natural free food source!

-We highly recommend these books if you’re interested in learning more about edible wild plants:
+We highly recommend these books if you have an interest in learning more about edible wild plants: